Humfrevyle History, Family Crest & Coats of Arms

-England with the Norman Conquest of 1066.
+Humfrevyle is a name of ancient Norman origin.
+It arrived in England with the Norman Conquest of 1066.
 The Humfrevyle family lived in "Amfreville, in the viscounty of Evereux, which was held by the service of two knights.
 This family came to England at the Conquest."
-CITATION[CLOSE]

 Early Origins of the Humfrevyle family